gmartsenkov/gate/README.md

 ## Error messages
 The default error messages are defined in [here](https://github.com/gmartsenkov/gate/blob/master/assets/default_locale.json).
-They can be overriden by specifying your custom locale file in your `config/config.exs`
+They can be overridden by specifying your custom locale file in your `config/config.exs`

 ``` elixir
 # config/config.exs